Deindustrialisation by country: United States

-Many small and mid-sized manufacturing cities in the Rust Belt experience similar fates.
-For instance, the city of Cumberland, Maryland, declined from a population of 39,483 in the 1940s to a population of 20,915 in 2005.
-The city of Detroit, Michigan, saw its population drop from a peak of 1,849,568 in 1950 to 713,777 in 2010, the largest drop in population of any major city in the U.S. (1,135,971) and the second largest drop in terms of percent of people lost (second only to St. Louis, Missouri's 62.7% drop).
+In Michigan, Detroit saw its population drop from a peak of 1,849,568 in 1950 to 713,777 in 2010, the largest drop in population of any major city in the U.S. (1,135,971) and the second-largest drop in per capita people lost behind St. Louis's 62.7% drop.
 One of the first industries to decline was the textile industry in New England, as its factories shifted to the South.

 Since the 1970s, textiles have also declined in the Southeast.
-New England responded by developing a high-tech economy, especially in education and medicine, using its very strong educational base.
+New England responded by developing a high-tech economy, especially in education and medicine, relying on the region's educated workforce.

 As Americans migrated away from the manufacturing centres, they formed sprawling suburbs, and many former small cities have grown tremendously in the last 50 years.
-In 2005 alone, Phoenix, Arizona has grown by 43,000 people, an increase in population greater than any other city in the United States.
-Contrast that with the fact that in 1950, Phoenix was only the 99th largest city in the nation with a population of 107,000.
-In 2005, the population has grown to 1.5 million, ranking as the sixth largest city proper in the US.
+In 2005, for instance, Phoenix, Arizona has grown by 43,000 people, an increase in population greater than any other city in the United States.
+Contrast that with the fact that in 1950, Phoenix was only the 99th-largest city in the nation with a population of 107,000.
+By 2005, the population of Phoenix had grown to 1.5 million, ranking as the sixth-largest city in the U.S.